 The U.S. Supreme Court has concluded their term and continues to issue significant decisions affecting intellectual property.
 While the Court was relatively quiet on the patent side, they did issue a number of landmark copyright and trademark decisions.
 During this one-hour webinar, Frank Angileri and Chanille Carswell discussed the Court’s significant decisions and detailed the significance going forward.

-The following cases will be examined:
+The following cases were examined:

 - Helsinn Healthcare S.A. v.
 Teva Pharmaceuticals USA Inc – The Court rejected an argument that would make changes to the America Invents Act language governing the on-sale bar rule.